kin393/Javascript/README.md

 A throttled function is called once per N amount of time.
 Any additional function calls within the specified time interval are ignored.

 A debounced function is called after N amount of time passes since its last call.
-It reacts to a seemingly resolved state and implies a delay between the event and the handler function call.
+It reacts to a seemingly resolved state and implies a delay between the event and the handler function call.For example of input field (Make an API call only if difference between 2 keystroke events is N)

 Implement Debounce function